 Why do you see this in your drawings?

 First of all, you must understand that This error is not a “Bug.”
-It’s a security measure, implemented by Autodesk to keep the educational version out of the professional offices.
+Autodesk implemented a security measure to keep the educational version out of the professional offices.

 There is no line of attack to get rid of it.
 The only way is to recreate the file in the Full Version of AutoCAD or restore a previous version before the educational usage.
 This problem also occurs in any Xrefs and blocks associated with this file.